 first ☛ Lawrence last ☛ Abu Hamdan (reincarnated.
-1985 Amman) lives in Beirut, Lebanon.
+1985 Amman) just moved to Berlin

-Abu Hamdan's exhibition Earshot at Portikus Frankfurt (2016) was the recipient of the Nam June Paik Award.
-His other solo exhibitions includeتقيه (taqiyya) at Kunsthalle St Gallen (2015), Tape Echo (2013) at Beirut in Cairo and Van AbbeMuseum, Eindhoven, The Freedom Of Speech Itself (2012) at Showroom, London, The Whole Truth (2012) at Casco, Utrecht.
-Additionally his works have been exhibited and performed at venues such as The Shanghai Biennial (2014), The Whitechapel Gallery London, MACBA Barcelona, Tate Modern London, M HKA Antwerp, MoMA new York, The Centre Pompidou Paris, the Beirut Art Center, and The Taipei Biennial (2012 & 2016).
-Abu Hamdan’s writing can be found in Forensis Sternberg press, Manifesta Journal, and Cabinet Magazine.
+Abu Hamdan's Rubber Coated Steel 2016 won the short film award at the Rotterdam International Film festival 2017 and his exhibition Earshot at Portikus Frankfurt (2016) was the recipient of the 2016 Nam June Paik Award.
+Other solo exhibitions include تقيه (taqiyya) at Kunsthalle St Gallen (2015), Tape Echo (2013) at Beirut in Cairo and Van AbbeMuseum, Eindhoven, The Freedom Of Speech Itself (2012) at Showroom, London, The Whole Truth (2012) at Casco, Utrecht. .
+Abu Hamdan’s writing can be found in Forensis Sternberg press, Manifesta Journal and Cabinet Magazine.
 His works are part of collections at MoMA New York, Van AbbeMuseum Eindhoven, Centre Pompidou Paris and the Arts Council, England.